ad-pl/bolt-terrible-edition/README.md

 > [!WARNING]
 > **Always run the bot from the repo root.**
 >
-> Running it from anywhere else will cause Bolt's code to trip over and not find the .env file,
+> Running it from anywhere else will cause Bolt's code to trip over and not find the `.env` file,
 >
-> So Bolt will just end up crashing at boot.
+> so Bolt will just end up crashing at boot.

 # uhhh bye